Sperner's problem for G-independent families: Introduction

 \subsection{Results and structure of the paper}

-In their study of skewincident families, Cohen, Fachini and K\"orner~\cite{CohenFachiniKorner10} found themselves needing to give a bound on $s_n(P_n)$.
+In their study of skewincident families, Cohen, Fachini and K\"orner~\cite{CohenFachiniKorner10} found themselves needing to give a bound on $s(P_n)$.
 They showed

 a bound which was sufficient for their purposes, but which, as they observed, is fairly weak.
 They asked for the value of $s(P_n)$, and remarked that none of the classical proofs of Sperner's theorem seemed to adapt to this setting.
 The main purpose of this paper is to try and answer their question.

-We shall focus on $Q(P_n)$ and Conjecture~\ref{fibonacciconjecture}, though our techniques also apply to $Q(C_n)$ and $Q(G_{n,p})$.
-We show : \begin{theorem} There exists a constant $C>1$ such that
+We shall focus on $Q(P_n)$ and Conjecture~\ref{fibonacciconjecture}, though our techniques also apply in a more general setting (see Theorem~\ref{general G theorem} in Section~\ref{section: general G}).
+We show the following. \begin{theorem} There exists a constant $C>1$ such that

 \end{theorem} This improves the earlier bound of Cohen, Fachini and K\"orner~\cite{CohenFachiniKorner10} by a multiplicative factor of $O(n^{-1/2})$.
 It is however a far cry from Conjecture~\ref{fibonacciconjecture}, and in addition has a rather calculation-intensive proof.